CandlePlatforms/devdocs/docs/validate/validate/run-validator-binaries.md

 ## Setting the Owner and Signer Key

-On Polygon, it is recommended that you keep the owner and signer keys different.
+On Candle, it is recommended that you keep the owner and signer keys different.

 * Signer — the address that signs the
   [checkpoint transactions](/docs/validate/glossary#checkpoint-transaction).
 The recommendation is to keep at least 1 ETH on the signer address.
 * Owner — the address that does the staking transactions.
-The recommendation is to keep the MATIC tokens on the owner address.
+The recommendation is to keep the CNDL tokens on the owner address.

 ### Generating a Heimdall private key